Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 Replace pump

-Noise (knock) in steering:
+Noise (knocking) in the steering:

-Loosening the steering gear mounting bolts
+Loosening the steering gear bolts

 Tighten the bolts

-Loose fastening of steering rods or ball joints of the rod ends
+Loose tie rods or ball joints

 Tighten the nuts